-So, you are moving soon and looking for a company that will help you in this tiresome endeavour.
+So you are moving soon and looking for a moving company that will help you in this tiresome endeavour.
 Here are a few tips that will save you hundreds of dollars:

 1. Get rid of the unnecessary:

-As most moving companies charge hourly, reducing the move’s duration should be your first concern.
-The more stuff you have, the longer it takes.
+As most moving companies in Montreal charge hourly, reducing the move’s duration should be your first concern.
+The more stuff you have, the longer iyour moving lasts.
 Chances are you have a lot of pieces of furniture, clothes, shoes and …(stuff) that you won’t need anymore.
 If they are still in a usable shape, consider selling them for a low price or donating them as charity.

 If you decide to trash some of your belongings, please do it in an eco responsible way.